wilsonmacleod/NBA-2018-19-Analysis/README.md

 B) the expected timeline/range of results of this strategy

-For this figure I took all the teams from 2000-2012 who had a first overall pick and mapped average changes in Win Percentage over a five year post-pick period.
+For this figure I took all the teams from 2000-2012 who had a first overall pick and mapped average changes in Win Percentage over a five-year post-pick period.

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19_Analysis/blob/master/NBA_Trends/figs/theprocess.png)

-Based on my analysis teams generally "peak" in terms of win percentage in the 3rd and 4th years after a obtaining and using a first overall pick.
+Based on my analysis franchises generally "peak" in terms of win percentage in the 3rd and 4th years after a obtaining and using a first overall pick.
 With the highest variance of results coming the 5th season.
-This timeline aligns perfectly with the initial four year rookie contract, with the variance in the fifth year being explained by a teams ability to keep and/or build around their newfound star.
+This timeline aligns perfectly with the initial four-year rookie contract, with the variance in the fifth year being explained by a team’s ability to keep and/or build around their newfound star.
 Outside of a few outliers this strategy has proven to be very effective with the averages of all seasons post number one pick showing a 15%+ increase in Win Percentage.

 ## The Three Point Revolution